marty-wickham/2nd-milestone-project/README.md

 interval condition to account for this change.

 The final bug in the game which I have not resolved is, if the game is restarted *during* the gameSequence being played, afterwards when the game is off, the colored buttons can be pressed and the "wrong move!" alert will be activated.
-This also sometimes causes the full sequence to play.
 However, if the player hits the start button again, this resolves the problem and will start a new game.

 I used a *code validator* on [W3 Markup Validation Service](https://validator.w3.org/#validate_by_input) to checks for any errors that needed to be